By Ann Smarty

-While it’s true that you no longer need to optimize your meta description and meta keyword tags in order to get your individual webpages ranked highly in the natural SERPs for your chosen keyword phrases, that doesn’t mean that you should ignore these fields entirely!
+While it’s true that you no longer need to optimize your meta description and meta keyword tags for Google, that doesn’t mean you should ignore these fields entirely!

 In fact, because your page title and meta description are frequently pulled to form the snippet that appears whenever your pages are listed in the natural search results, the content you include in these areas can play a major role in your ability to attract visitors from the SERPs.

 With this in mind, here’s what you need to know about optimizing your meta tags for both search engine optimization (SEO) and click-through rates (CTR):

 Meta tags should be filled out as completely as possible